Brent crude tops $40 as Biden's win buoys risk-taking

-SINGAPORE (Reuters) - Oil prices rose more than 2% on Monday, with Brent futures topping $40 a barrel, after Joe Biden clinched the U.S. presidency and buoyed risk appetites, offsetting worries about the impact on demand from the worsening coronavirus pandemic.
+LONDON (Reuters) - Oil prices rose on Monday, with Brent topping $40 a barrel, after Joe Biden clinched the U.S. presidency and buoyed risk appetite, offsetting worries about the impact on demand from the worsening coronavirus pandemic.

-Oil recovered from a 4% decline on Friday, rising along with other financial markets after Biden emerged as the winner in the U.S. presidential race on Sunday.
-Meanwhile, the dollar weakened, boosting commodities priced in the greenback as they became more affordable for investors holding other currencies.
+Meanwhile, the dollar weakened, hitting a 10-week low and boosting commodities priced in the greenback as they became more affordable for investors holding other currencies.
+[MKTS/GLOB]

-“Trading this morning has a risk-on flavour, reflecting increasing confidence that Joe Biden will occupy the White House, but the Republican Party will retain control of the Senate,” Michael McCarthy, chief market strategist at CMC Markets in Sydney.

-“The outcome is ideal from a market point of view.
-Neither party controls the Congress, so both trade wars and higher taxes are largely off the agenda.”

-Separately, U.S. oil production is set to climb as producers are tapping into a backlog of drilled wells left uncompleted to boost output.
-The number of operating oil and gas rigs in the United States rose for an eighth week last week, according to Baker Hughes.

-Key members of the Organization of the Petroleum Exporting Countries (OPEC) are wary of Biden relaxing measures on either Iran or Venezuela in years to come, which could mean an increase in production that would make it harder to balance supply with demand.
+Key members of the Organization of the Petroleum Exporting Countries (OPEC) are wary of Biden relaxing measures on Iran and Venezuela, which could mean an increase in oil production that would make it harder to balance supply with demand.

 China, the world’s top crude importer, posted a 12% decline in October imports compared with September.